 Spend a while soaking up the views and visiting Convento de São Pedro de Alcântara before taking a five-minute walk to a Lisbon hidden gem…

 This vintage shopping centre set inside a historic building was of the coolest and most unexpected places I discovered while spending 3 days in Lisbon.
 Embaixada has Moorish vibes from the outside, reminding me both of India and Brighton Pavillion, while the inside resembles a Moroccan riad.

 If that weren’t enough, there’s a gin bar inside!

 Climb to the various floors, admiring artwork and browsing clothes, jewellery and home items in the independent shops.
 The goods they sell were above my budget but undeniably lovely.

-It’s right beside the Botanical Garden of Lisbon (€3) which is worth a visit if you have time.
+It’s right beside the Botanical Garden (€3) which is worth a visit if you have time.

 Nearby cafe recommendation – Bettina & Niccolo Corallo is a family-run cafe offering free speciality chocolates with each coffee.
 Try the pistachio and white chocolate and the dark chocolate, caramel and fleur de se (sea salt) chocolate.

 The next place we’ll visit is Bairro Alto, one of my favourite areas.
 The neighbourhood starts a five-minute walk from Principe Real where you’ll have been previously if you’re following this 3 day Lisbon itinerary exactly.